RaymondRaman/Project/README.md

 # Project

-The app can be used after you have unzipped the zip file
+The app can be used after you have unzipped the zip file (MacOS)